Multimedia Journalism (Broadcast) MA

 You should hold a good first degree equivalent to a UK Upper Second Class Honours.
 Ideally you should have some journalism work experience, whether a short placement or more extensive professional experience.
 You will also need a good understanding of the media and current affairs.
-Unless a large part of your education has been in English, you will need an IELTS score (or its equivalent) of 7.0 in speaking and in writing.
+Unless a large part of your education has been in English, you are expected to have an IELTS score of 7.0 overall with 7.0 in writing and speaking.

 Within the UKPASS application we require two short assignments; the first should explain why you have decided on a career in journalism (250 words maximum).
 This is different from the Personal Statement where you explain why you wish to pursue the course.
 The second assignment is an analysis of how a recent international or UK news story was covered across a variety of media (300 words maximum).

 The broadcast pathway of this course will equip you with all the practical and intellectual skills you need to work as a multi-platform journalist, at the same time allowing you gain a deeper grounding in the abilities of broadcast journalism.
 All students learn the basic skills of audio, video and digital reporting.
 The course has a very practical focus, so you are expected to develop story ideas and gather your own material through research and reporting for journalistic course work.
 You will be given full training in using our up-to-date media resources, ensuring that you graduate from the course as a multi-skilled journalist being competent in digital and broadcast journalism.
 Both the MA and the Postgraduate Diploma can be taken as a part-time course (daytime) over two years studying two days a week.